Consumer Reports: Content distribution

+Newsletters

+In 2025, Consumer Reports restarted their 1940s-era newsletter called Bread & Butter on Substack.
+The newsletter provides advice on deals and tips for saving money.
+Other newsletters from Consumer Reports cover topics including health, safety, home, and cars.

 Previous publications

 ShopSmart

 On August 1, 2006, Consumer Reports launched ShopSmart, a magazine aimed at young women.
 The magazine’s last issue was produced in August/September 2015.

 The Consumerist Blog

 In 2008, Consumer Reports acquired The Consumerist blog from Gawker Media.
 It was shuttered in 2017, and its content folded into the Consumer Reports website.

-Magazine copies distributed in Canada include a small four-page supplement called "Canada Extra", explaining how the magazine's findings apply to that country and lists the examined items available there.

 Consumer Reports Best Buy Drugs

 Consumer Reports Best Buy Drugs is available free on Consumer Reports Health.org.
 It compares prescription drugs in over 20 major categories, such as heart disease, blood pressure and diabetes, and gives comparative ratings of effectiveness and costs, in reports and tables, in web pages and PDF documents, in summary and detailed form.

 Penny Power/Zillions

 Consumer Reports published a kids' version of Consumer Reports called Penny Power in 1980, later changed in August 1990 to Zillions.
 This publication was similar to Consumer Reports but served a younger audience.
 At its peak, the magazine covered close to 350,000 subscribers.
-It gave children financial advice for budgeting their allowances and saving for a big purchase, reviewed kid-oriented consumer products (e.g., toys, clothes, electronics, food, videogames, etc.), and generally promoted smart consumerism in kids and teens; testing of products came from kids of the age range a product was targeted toward.
+It gave children financial advice for budgeting their allowances and saving for a big purchase, reviewed kid-oriented consumer products (e.g., toys, clothes, electronics, food, videogames, etc.), and generally promoted smart consumerism in kids and teens; reviews of products came from kids of the age range a product was targeted toward.
 It also taught kids about deceitful marketing practices practiced by advertising agencies.
 The magazine folded in 2000.

-Consumer Reports had an annual testing budget of approximately US$25 million, as well as approximately 7 million subscribers (3.8 million print and 3.2 million digital) as of April 2016.